juliamazey/quantified_self/README.md

 }
 ```

-### Create food
+### Create Food

-Visitors can create a new food by making a request to the following endpoint:
+Users can create a new food by making a request to the following endpoint:

     POST /api/v1/foods/

-With a body that has the following format
+With a body that has the following format:
 ```
 {
     "name": food_name,